AlineQuadros/blog/_posts/2017-12-01-quick-GCMS-data-analysis.md

 dataset_rt_red <- dataset_rt_red[, seq(from = 3, to = nc, by=2) ]
 ```
-Set the variation in retention time to be used as a buffer
+Set the variation in retention time to be used as a buffer:

 ```
 buf <- 5
 nc2 <- ncol(dataset_rt_red)
 ```

-Create dataset of all compounds taking the buffer above into account
+Create dataset of all compounds taking the buffer above into account:

 ```
 dataset_list <- data.frame(stringsAsFactors = FALSE)